Migrant caravan on the move in Honduras in uncertain times

 The migrants leave with little certainty about how far they will make it.
 Regional governments appeared more united than ever in stopping their progress.

-On Thursday, Mexico’s National Immigration Institute posted videos showing hundreds of agents and National Guard members drilling on the southern border.
-It said the agents are “keeping vigilant in the states of southern Mexico ... to enforce the immigration law. ”
+On Friday, Mexico’s National Immigration Institute kept up its dissuasive campaign, again posting videos showing hundreds of agents and National Guard members drilling on the southern border.

+In a statement, Francisco Garduño Yáñez, head of Mexico’s National Immigration Institute, said, “We have to guarantee our national territory, an orderly, safe and legal migration with respect for human rights and with humanitarian policies.”
+He lashed out at those he said take advantage of immigrants and make a living from illegal immigration.

 For weeks, a call for a new caravan departing Jan.
-15 has circulated on social networks.
+15 had circulated on social networks.
 But previous caravans have been turned back.

 Guatemalan President Alejandro Giammattei on Wednesday night decreed a “state of prevention” along the country’s border with Honduras.
 The decree noted the threat of migrants entering without required documentation and without following pandemic-related screening at the border.
 Guatemala is requiring proof of a negative COVID-19 test.
 The decree said more than 2,000 national police and soldiers would be stationed at the border.